Team-campfire/campfire/README.md

 ### **Teddy Clark (RCS: clarke4, Github: teddy-clark):**
 * Database Schema
 	* I worked with Michael to submit the forms needed to create an event to the respective typescript files then to our server js file and then finally to our MongoDb collection.
+We chose to submit each form after the submitEventStart API as an array with attributes specified in the forms for simplicity and separation of concerns.

+* Writing to the Database and Requests
+	* I finished the implementation for 4 out of 5 post requests which first starts with populating the createEvent collection.
+After this document is created with the submitEventStart API, the next 3 forms at APIs submitEventBasics, submitCategories, submitEventTransportation, query the database based on the id of the first document and update the document based on data from these 3 forms.
+	* To write to the database, Michael and I converted our forms to angular and sent form data to typescript.
+For event categories, I needed to learn and implement form groups since we had multiple radio buttons.
+In the other form pages, we simply assigned a class to our radio button to denote if it was selcted or not.
+However, with multiple radio buttons, I created a form group so that only a single value for eventCategory and clubCategory would be recieved in our ts file.

+* Event Feed and Database Queries
+	* To display created events in our event feed, Michael and I implemented an ngFor div to dynamically display all events.
+In each event object, we used angular to automsgically display attributes of each event such as date, time, eventName, yourName, eventCategory, eventDescription, and clubCategory.
+We relied on the getEvents API to get a response from the MongoDB with createEvent documents.
+	* To query the database based on clubCategory, I needed to create an index for the ngFor div so that the form would update after the div was populated with new data.
+I chose to set the index as the internal schema id from MongoDB so that I would not need to create any new attributes and so that I could rely on this primary key.
+After a user selected a clubCategory, the events from the getEvents get request were compared based on the clubCategory to determine if the event would be written the the ngFor div.

 ## Challenges: